 Rob Stiles coach

 Growing up in London, England, Rob was very active in football (soccer), rugby, athletics and cricket.
 This didn’t leave much spare time but what there was, he spent watching sports.
 Since moving to Canada in 2004, after meeting Brandy, Rob shifted his focus to para sports and then towards coaching.
-As an NCCP trained coach, he leads the Prince George Lumberjacks wheelchair basketball club, affiliate of BC Wheelchair Basketball.
+As an NCCP trained coach, he leads the Prince George Lumberjacks wheelchair basketball club.
 He continues to pursue further training & development in all areas of coaching.
 Rob also remains a Liverpool FC supporter!

 Riley Stiles assistant coach

-Although able bodied, Riley spent much of his formative years in a sport chair due to his family’s involvement, now his wheelchair skills surpass many!
+Although able bodied, Riley spent much of his formative years in a sport chair due to family connection, now his wheelchair skills surpass many!
 Riley has played wheelchair basketball for Zone 8 at three BC Winter Games, in 2018 he helped the team bring home bronze medal and was awarded a leadership bursary.
-Riley is also an NCCP trained wheelchair basketball coach at introduction to competition level, he is currently assistant coach with the Prince George Lumberjacks wheelchair basketball club and is on the player long list for BC provincial junior team.
+Riley is also an NCCP trained wheelchair basketball coach at introduction to competition level, he is currently assistant coach with the Prince George Lumberjacks wheelchair basketball club and is aiming to join team BC at the 2023 Canada Winter Games.

 View our coach training here Public Transcript